-This will certify that I have received the following document(s):
+This will certify that I have received the follow ing document(s):

+a.
+The Lycoming County Emergency Op perations Plan, dated

+b.
+CHANGE # to the Lycoming Cour nty Emergency Operations Plan,

+dated

 Date Received:

 Number of Copies:

 Copy Number(s):

 Hard Copy or CD (Circle one)

 Received by:

 Title:

 Organization:

 Phone Number:

-I understand that these documents might contain information that is personal or sensitive in nature, and I will not release any parts of the plan to persons or agencies who do not need it to perform emergency response functions outlined in the plan.
+I understand that these documents might conta nature, and I will not release any parts of the p perform emergency response functions outline lan to persons or agencies who do not need it to

-Signature
+S Signature

+-